ajarmusch/ajarmusch.github.io/src/content/post/polybench.md

 ### Results

+In order to run on gpus we used a modification of the PolyBench C code.
+We instead used a code developed by the University of Delaware for parallizing across GPUs, [PolyBench-ACC](https://cavazos-lab.github.io/PolyBench-ACC/).
+This code was used to run the FDTD-2D and GEMM algorithms on the GPUs.
+For the AMD results we ran the OpenCL version, while for the Nvidia results we ran the CUDA version.
+Similarly for the CPU results we used the PolyBench C code.

 #### Cache Hit CPU

 Cache hit rates on CPU showed significant utilization of cache with hit rates almost being to 100% on L1 and closer to 100% on L2.
 The usage is highly efficient for all dataset sizes, on both the algorithms.
 The hit rates are no different for the dataset sizes.